Isaac Cordal

 Isaac Cordal (born 1974) is a Spanish Galician artist whose work involves sculpture and photography in the urban environment.
 He lives in Brussels and in Galicia.

 Early life

 Cordal was born in 1974 in Pontevedra, Galicia, Spain.
-He studied at the University of Fine Arts Pontevedra, degree in sculpture.
-He studied for five years at the School of Canteiros Pontevedra, a school dedicated to the conservation of stone crafts.
+He studied Sculpture at the University of Fine Arts Pontevedra and then studied for five years at the School of Canteiros Pontevedra, a school dedicated to the conservation of stone crafts.
 He also trained at Camberwell College of Arts in London.
-Isaac Cordal was a founding member of Alg-a.org, digital art community from Galicia.
+Cordal was a founding member of Alg-a.org, a digital art community based in Galicia.
 He was part of the artistic collective Ludd34560 and Sr. Pause.
-He was an active member of the death metal scene in Spain, publishing the fanzine Exorcism and playing guitar in the band Dismal (1992–1998).
+He was also an active member of the death metal scene in Spain, publishing the fanzine Exorcism and playing guitar in the band Dismal (1992–1998).